Children are, for sure, the cutest beings. But there are times when they can irritate you with their bad habits.

 Also, when they’re new to any environment or feel stressed, they tend to suck or lick their lips unconsciously.

 In some cases, if the upper teeth protrude over the lower teeth, it might result in lip biting or sucking.
-This is a dental problem and needs to be corrected.
+This is a dental problem and hence take it up with a dentist.

 Persistent lip-sucking or biting might result in red, swollen, and irritated lips and skin around the mouth.
 It might also cause pain and discomfort and lead to lip tissue damage in some cases.